hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-hardaker-dnsop-nsec3-guidance.md

 # Best-practice for zone publishers

-In short, for most zones, the recommended NSEC3 parameters are as shown below:
+In short, for all zones, the recommended NSEC3 parameters are as shown below:

-    ; SHA-1, no opt-out, no extra iterations, empty salt:
+    ; SHA-1, no extra iterations, empty salt:
     ;
     bcp.example.
 IN NSEC3PARAM 1 0 0 -

+For small zones, the use of opt-out NSEC3 records is not recommended.

 For very large (e.g. 10 million plus unsigned delegations) and only sparsely signed zones, where the majority of the records are insecure delegations, use of opt-out may be justified.
-In such (large TLD or similar) zones the alternative parameters are:

-    ; SHA-1, with opt-out, no extra iterations, empty salt:
-    ;
-    example.
-IN NSEC3PARAM 1 1 0 -

 # Recommendation for validating resolvers